f-rousset/SI_InfusionMS/README.md

 Further, the `latex2rtf` and the `ggplot2` packages should be installed.

-Files related to `sbi` simulations were added in revision, in `SNLE/` subdirectories for three simulations scenarios.
+Files related to `sbi` simulations are found in `SNLE/` subdirectories for three simulations scenarios.
 They include the `python` scripts used to run the simulations, e.g., [`snle_N_7from17.py`](diy2inf_simuls/admixtOutOfA/N_7from17/SNLE/allfilesforeachjob/snle_N_7from17.py), which can be run in an environment defined by
 ```
 conda create -n sbi_env python=3.12 && conda activate sbi_env
 pip install torch